hrvach/deskhop/README.md

 The standard process to do that is using isopropyl alcohol and an old toothbrush.
 But guess what?
 I'm not putting my old toothbrush online, so you'll just have to improvise that part :)

 [![PCB Assembly Guide](img/yt-video-s.jpg)](https://www.youtube.com/watch?v=LxI9NYi_oOU)

+[NOTE] The video assembly guide covers pcb v1.0.
+The revised version is very similar and the procedure is basically the same.

 ## Usage guide